AL07

 Procedure:

 • Inspect frost pattern: Remove the interior rear panel to view the evaporator.
-A solid block of ice indicates defrost failure.
+A solid block of ice indicates a defrost failure.

 • Locate defrost thermostat/thermal fuse: It is usually clipped to the evaporator tubing and wired in series with the defrost heater.

 • If all components test OK: The main control board may not be initiating defrost.
-Replace the control module after verifying supply voltage and wiring.
+Replace the control module after verifying the supply voltage and wiring.

 Advertisements